A Combination Theorem for Metric Bundles: The Combination Theorem

-In this section we prove the main theorem of our paper which says that {\it a metric (graph) bundle satisfying the properties mentioned at the beginning of Section 3 has hyperbolic total space} (see paragraph entitled ``Notations and conventions" at the beginning of Section 3).
+2) $B$ is $\delta$-hyperbolic and the horizontal spaces $F_b$ are $\delta^{'}$-hyperbolic for all vertices $b$ of $\mathcal{V} (B)$. \\ 3) The barycenter maps $\partial^3F_b\rightarrow F_b$ are (uniformly) coarsely surjective.
+Thus by Proposition $\ref{existence-qi-section}$ we know that the metric graph bundle admits uniform ($K_0$, say) qi sections through each point of $X$. \\ In this section we prove the main theorem of our paper which says that {\it a metric (graph) bundle satisfying the above conditions has hyperbolic total space.}

-As in Section $3$, we replace a metric bundle by an approximating metric graph bundle.
-Thus we shall work exclusively with metric graph bundles and apply the results of the last section.
-Here is an outline of the main steps of the proof.\\ For any pair of points $x,y\in X$ we choose a ladder containing $x,y$ and choose a geodesic $c(x,y)$ joining $x,y$ in a connected neighborhood of the ladder.
-Thus we have a family of curves and we show that the family satisfies the conditions of Corollary $\ref{hyp-lemma}$.
+Here is an outline of the main steps of the proof:\\ For each pair of points $x,y\in X$, choose a ladder $C(X_1,X_2)$ containing $x,y$ and choose a geodesic $c(x,y)$ in $C_D(X_1,X_2)$ joining $x,y$ (with $D$ large enough but fixed).
+This gives a family of curves.
+We shall show that the family satisfies the conditions of Corollary $\ref{hyp-lemma}$.
 Proofs of conditions $1$ and $2$ follow from the results of the last section.
-Proofs of conditions $3$ and $4$ follow from Proposition $\ref{final-prop}$ below, which says that large neighborhoods of `tripod bundles' are hyperbolic.
-This in turn follows from Proposition $\ref{main-prop}$ and Corollary $\ref{hamenstadt}$.
+Proofs of conditions $3$ and $4$ follow from Proposition $\ref{final-prop0}$ below, which contains the statement that large neighborhoods of `tripod bundles' are hyperbolic.
+Proposition $\ref{final-prop0}$ in turn follows from Proposition $\ref{main-lem}$ and Corollary $\ref{hamenstadt}$.